JasonKStevens/Qube/README.md

 ## Status
 The project is currently moving from a proof-of-concept to a maintainable code-base.
 The design's taking shape and unit tests are taking precedence.

-The focus is on the in-memory provider at the moment.
-Then the generic gRPC provider will be used to to flesh out remote server support, and from there an EventStore provider will be looked at.
+The in-memory provider is good enough for the moment so the focus has moved to the gRPC provider which will be used to to flesh out the design for remote server support.
+From there an EventStore provider will be looked at.

 There's a client & server project to run that show things basically working.